 The ‘Holiday Lights in the Garden’ event at the Florida Botanical Gardens has been cancelled for 2020.
 The gardens will still be decorated.
 You can see the displays during normal botanical garden hours during the day.

 Christmas Town at Busch Gardens (Tampa)

-Located inside Busch Gardens Tampa Bay, Christmas Town was choose by USA Today as one of its 10 Best Theme Park Holiday Events.
-With millions of lights decorating the park, a Sing-Along Train, Christmas on Ice, the Three Kings Journey, a musical tale of the trail to Bethlehem, and social distanced meet and greets with Rudolph the Red-Nosed Reindeer and Santa.
-There’s also a Christmas Village that features food and drink selections created just for this event.
+Busch Gardens Tampa Bay, Christmas Town was choosen by USA Today as one of its 10 Best Theme Park Holiday Events.
+With millions of lights decorating the park, they have a Sing-Along Train, Christmas on Ice, the Three Kings Journey, and social distanced meet and greets with Rudolph the Red-Nosed Reindeer and Santa.
+There’s also the Christmas Village that features food and drink selections created just for this event.